 In the first half of the 20th century, stores started issuing their own cards.
-WIth the release of the Diner's Club card in 1950, the American Express card in 1959 and the BankAmericard in 1958 as a single bank card, the credit card industry started to grow.
+With the release of the Diner's Club card in 1950, the American Express card in 1959 and the BankAmericard in 1958 as a single bank card, the credit card industry started to grow.
 The BankAmericard became a franchised card in 1966 and was the precursor to Visa.
 There were no electronic terminals back then, so you wouldn't have been able to use a PIN.

 Network vs. Cards

 In the 1970s and 1980s, U.S.-based credit card companies developed electronic authorization systems.
 These systems used phone lines to check out credit cards and authorize transactions.
-This system was a major advance over the old system, in which merchants had to call for authorization or look the card up in a book.
+This system was a major advance over the old system in which merchants had to call for authorization or look the card up in a book.

 The U.S. credit card infrastructure is still based around magnetic stripe credit cards.
-Moving to a PIN-based system would require two major changes.
-First, credit card issuers would have to replace all of their cards with either chip-based cards or contactless cards using radio frequency identification.
-Given that a regular card costs around $2 and a chip card costs $15 to $20, the shift would be expensive.
-Second, issuers would need to replace or reprogram credit card readers.
-And banks wouldn't benefit from improving security: In other countries, requiring PINs for credit cards lets issuers shift the liability for fraud to the cardholders, but U.S. laws don't allow this.
+Moving to a PIN-based system required two major changes.
+First, credit card issuers needed to replace all of their cards with either chip-based cards or contactless cards using radio frequency identification.
+Most chose the chip-based cards, although contactless cards are also coming into the American market.

 Smart Cards and PINs